-Thursday 9/19: 'Tis Pity She's a Whore Thursday 11/21: A Child's Christmas in Wales Thursday 3/5: The Onion Game Thursday 4/23: The Cherry Orchard Thursday 6/4: Drama at Inish Curtain up at 7:30 pm.
+Thursday 9/19: 'Tis Pity She's a Whore Thursday 11/21: A Child's Christmas in Wales Thursday 3/5: The Onion Game Thursday 4/23: The Cherry Orchard Thursday 6/4: Drama at Inish

+Curtain up at 7:30 pm.
 Ride pickups to start at 6:30 pm.
 RSVP in advance by the Monday before each performance, 716-235-8133.
 Free Event.

-ANNOUNCING AN EXCITING NEW PARTNERSHIP & ADDITION TO CANOPY OF NEIGHBORS PROGRAMMING BUFFALO PHILHARMONIC ORCHESTRA Join us for a musical extravaganza - More details to come in the upcoming months!
+ANNOUNCING AN EXCITING NEW PARTNERSHIP & ADDITION TO CANOPY OF NEIGHBORS PROGRAMMING!

+BUFFALO PHILHARMONIC ORCHESTRA

+Join us for a musical extravaganza -

+More details to come in the upcoming months!
 Free Event.

-BURCHFIELD PENNEY ART CENTER DOCENT LED TOUR Join us on 9/24 at 1pm for a Docent led tour of The Burchfield Penney Art Center.
+BURCHFIELD PENNEY ART CENTER DOCENT LED TOUR

+Join us on Tuesday, 9/24 at 1pm for a Docent led tour of The Burchfield Penney Art Center.
 Dedicated to the art and vision of American painter Charles E. Burchfield, it was founded in 1966 as the Charles E. Burchfield Center.

 The center features a museum, library, and activity space for the arts.
 It maintains the world's largest collection of Burchfield's work, as well as many other distinguished artists of Buffalo, Niagara and Western New York.

 Please RSVP in advance, 716-235-8133.
 Free Event.

-CANOPY OF NEIGHBORS ANNUAL HOLIDAY PARTY Please come!
-Join us on December 13th at 10am-11:30am at Canopy of Neighbors ~ 805 Delaware Avenue.
+CANOPY OF NEIGHBORS ANNUAL HOLIDAY PARTY

+Please come!
+Join us on Friday, 12/13 at 10am-11:30am at Canopy of Neighbors ~ 805 Delaware Avenue.

 Spend time with fellow members and volunteers, enjoy wonderful holiday cookies, music, cider, hot chocolate and conversation.
-Get in the spirit with holiday music TBA.
-RSVP by 12/1 at (716)235-8133 or email respond to wendy@canopyofneighbors.org events discussion.
-We meet on the 1st and 3rd WEDNESDAY in the library from 11-12 pm.
-Please notate scheduled spring and summer Current Event dates which take into account holidays: 9/11, 9/18, 10/2, 10/16, 11/6, 11/20, 12/4, 12/18.
-Please RSVP!
-Free Event.
+Get in the spirit with holiday music by the Semachords of Buffalo Seminary, an a cappella group making a repeat performance!

+RSVP by 12/1 at (716)235-8133 or email respond to wendy@canopyofneighbors.org ongoing events

+Rides are available by volunteers to all activities.
+Please RSVP to all Events

 OUT & ABOUT WITH CANOPY FALL/WINTER 2019

-ongoing events

 CURRENT EVENTS WITH KEITH ELKINS: